OverdarkGOD/MoyaiPY/README.md

    - clone: allows users with manage channels to automatically delete and recreate a channel - Command Works
       - channel: choose a channel to clone

-   - user_verify: users are required to verify their identity in order to access the server - Command Works

    - dm: send a message to a user or yourself - Command Works
       - header: the main tile of your message